-Threads: The number of currently active threads for the AppNode.
+Uptime: The number of days, hours and minutes since the AppNode started.
+CPU% The percent (%) CPU used on the AppNode.
 Memory Data Free: The amount of available memory on the AppNode.
 Used% The percent (%) memory used on the AppNode.
 Total The total amount of memory on the AppNode.
 Process Counts Total: The number of currently active processes for the AppNode.
 Failed: The number of failed processes for the AppNode.
 Process Execution Current The number of processes executed by the AppNode.
 Rate: The number of processes executed per second.
-Alerts Indicates th Process ale to the "BWe display, resp e greatest severity level and the number of open AppNode and erts for the selected AppNode.
-Click on the alert indicator to drill down 6 All AppNodes Table" display and "BW6 All Processes Table" pectively, to view current alerts for the selected application.
-Values range from 0 to 2 , where 2 is the greatest Severity: One or m ne or more alerts exceeded their ALARM LEVEL threshold.
-One or m nore alerts exceeded their WARNING LEVEL threshold. 🛡 No alert thresholds have been exceeded.
+Alerts Process all to the "BW display, res Values rang One or r the greatest severity level and the number of open AppNode and erts for the selected AppNode.
+Click on the alert indicator to drill down 6 All AppNodes Table" display and "BW6 All Processes Table" pectively, to view current alerts for the selected application. ge from 0 to 2 , where 2 is the greatest Severity: more alerts exceeded their ALARM LEVEL threshold. more alerts exceeded their WARNING LEVEL threshold.

+No alert thresholds have been exceeded.